tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 #### What does it mean when 'DoNotTrack' is enabled?

-When you first install AdNauseam, you will see "Make exceptions for non-tracking Ads" automatically checked for you.This applies to [sites](https://www.eff.org/files/effdntlist.txt) that follow the [Do Not Track Standard](https://www.eff.org/dnt-policy).
-Having 'DoNotTrack' enabled, AdNauseam will allow requests from DNT sites, showing Ads displayed on DNT sites or Ads from DNT domains and disable the clicking feature of AdNauseam for those Ads as well.
+When you first install AdNauseam, you will see "Make exceptions for non-tracking Ads" checked for you by default.
+This applies to [sites](https://www.eff.org/files/effdntlist.txt) that follow the [EFF](ttps://www.eff.org)'s [Do Not Track Standard](https://www.eff.org/dnt-policy).
+With 'Do Not Track (DNT)' enabled, AdNauseam will send the DNT header and then allow requests from sites who have pledged to respect this emerging standard.
+Furthermore, Ads will be visible on these sites (they will still be collected by AdNauseam), and clicks on these Ads will be disabled.

-You can further modify this in settings page.
+Of course you can change any these behaviors by visiting the AdNauseam settings page and checking either:

--"Don't hide non-tracking Ads"(Under "Hiding Ads") -"Don't click non-tracking Ads"(Under "Clicking Ads").
+- "Don't hide non-tracking Ads"(Under "Hiding Ads")
+- "Don't click non-tracking Ads"(Under "Clicking Ads")

-For example, you can still hide the Ads from DNT sites to enjoy Ads free browsing, while disable clicking for them to respect those sites.
+For example, you can still hide the Ads from DNT sites, in order to enjoy Ad-free browsing, while leaving clicking disabled, so as to still respect those sites trying to behave ethically.

-When you are browsing DNT sites, the adnauseam icon in the toolbar will turn green and you will receive DNT notifications in your menu according to your DNT settings.
+When you are browsing DNT sites, the AdNauseam icon in the toolbar will turn green and you will receive DNT info in the AdNauseam menu.

 -----------

 #### What is the data format for Ad imports/exports

-Pending
+(pending)

 -----------